Divsth/Chess-AI/README.md

        py process_data.py
        py neural_network_trainer.py
     ```
 5. You can now use the newly trained model to play against!
-If you to change the amount of training data used, you can change MAX_INPUT_LINES and TOTAL_OUTPUT_POSITIONS in process_data.py to extract more data and change TRAINING_LINE_LIMIT in neural_network_trainer.py to utilize more data.
+If you to change the amount of training data used, you can change MAX_INPUT_LINES and TOTAL_OUTPUT_POSITIONS in process_data.py to extract more data.
+Then change TRAINING_LINE_LIMIT in neural_network_trainer.py to utilize more data in training.
 For a strong model, use the full data and train for several hours.